maks-it/maks-it.github.io/articles/Git/Git-Tutorial.md

 Reset local repository to remote:

 >**Important**: If you have any local changes, they will be lost.
-With or without `--hard` option, any local commits that haven't been pushed will be lost.[*]
+With or without `--hard` option, any local commits that haven't been pushed will be lost.[*] <br />
-If you have any files that are not tracked by Git (e.g. uploaded user content), these files will not be affected.
+>If you have any files that are not tracked by Git (e.g. uploaded user content), these files will not be affected.

 ```bash
 $ git fetch --all